Bournemouth residents can enjoy seven miles of golden sand on their doorstep as well as thriving nightlife and great shopping.

-When darkness falls, head to one of Bournemouth’s many bars or clubs.
-The Lost Garden is an award-winning cocktail bar that serves Pan-Asian tapas alongside its quirky cocktails.
-For a modern clubbing experience, try Halo.
-This club is based inside a former church and has an LED wall and CO2 cannons.
+In the evening, head to one of Bournemouth’s many bars or clubs.
+Smoking Aces cocktail bar and whiskey lounge is kitted out with rock star worthy décor and offers bespoke cocktails and regular live music.
+For a modern clubbing experience try Halo, which is based inside a former church and has an LED wall and CO2 cannons.

 Try Russell-Cotes Art Gallery & Museum.
 The house was originally built in 1901 and was a private residence decorated in the Art Nouveau style.
 Today, it is open to visitors all-year-round and showcases objects from around the world in addition to British art.